 If you go to the site of the crash on Google Maps—Mill Avenue and Washington Street in Temple, Arizona—you’ll notice that the location is registered as a bus station stop.
 But if you enter the map’s 360-degree "Street View" tool, you’re met with a chaotic, immersive mishmash of stock art and photography that appear to be encasing the viewer.
 A crumpled up "THANK YOU" plastic bag overlain with a computer arrow and the text "Click Forward to your Perk."
 "Users also bought" in a semi-transparent box.
 Uber patents.
 A gigantic can of corn.

-As a Google contractor, Isolini worked as an intermediary between businesses and Google.
+As a contractor, Isolini worked as an intermediary between businesses and Google.
 At the request of businesses, he would capture 360-images inside business establishments and upload them to Google Maps.
+Isolini was paid by the businesses, but not Google.

 Now, Isolini is using the same method to create art on Google Maps.
 But instead of capturing true-to-live panorama images, he is uploading surreal collages that subvert the purpose of Google Maps: to be a tool that brings users from their current location to a business.